ALEXonyourscreen/CS2/readme.md

 > Quickswitch bind that can be held to keep knife out

-> Automated recoil-follow that resets each spray and disables when using pistols
+> Automated recoil-follow crosshair that resets each spray and disables when using pistols